We’re excited to announce that image-based backup is now available in our free backup software! Continue reading

 Introduction to why Backup Onedrive needs a third-party solution

 If your organization uses Microsoft 365, protecting your data and methods to backup OneDrive is a critical part of a comprehensive backup strategy.
-While desktop backups are a cornerstone of data protection and an excellent solution for safeguarding local files, they’re not designed to secure your OneDrive data.
+Desktop backups protect local files well, but they cannot secure your OneDrive data.
 That is why OneDrive needs a dedicated third-party backup solution, and this is where a specialized solution such as MSP360 Managed Backup for Microsoft 365 comes in.

 We’ve already discussed the misconceptions about ways to backup OneDrive and enhance data security.
 Now, we will explore four critical reasons why OneDrive needs an automated, cloud-based backup solution that operates independently of users’ workstations and connects directly to OneDrive servers.